erezgeva/libptpmgmt/clkmgr/README.md

 Figure 1 shows the high-level system interactions between the Clock Manager and the system software on the local platform.
-The Clock Manager communicates with the time synchronization daemon (ptp4l & Chrony) to get current telemetry data and synchronization error and notifies the application of changes to the relevant state.
+The Clock Manager communicates with the time synchronization daemon (ptp4l & Chrony) to get current telemetry data and synchronization errors and notifies the application of changes to the relevant state.
 Any changes to the relevant state will generate event notifications to the application.
-This is shown by Clock Manager data path.
+This is shown by the Clock Manager data path.
 The Clock Manager data path is entirely within user-space except for the IPC and does not introduce any additional kernel modules.
 The current Linux timekeeping data path is unchanged.